mnguyen0226/deep_learning_notebooks/README.md

       - combine with the input and short term, we determine what percentage of the previous short term to remember
       - Then we will output the new Long-term and Short-term memory.
       ![](https://github.com/mnguyen0226/kaggle_notebooks/blob/main/docs/imgs/lstm_example.png)
     - How?
 By using a separated path for Long-Term memory and Short-Term memory, LSTM avoid the exploding/vanishing sequence which allow use to put longer input data.
+LSTM basically saves info fot later, thus preventing older signals from graduallly vanishing during processing.
+This is similar to residual connection in ResNet.
+LSTM allows the past info to be reinjected at a later time, thus fighting the vanishing-gradient problem.

 - [GRU Architecture]
     ![](https://github.com/mnguyen0226/kaggle_notebooks/blob/main/docs/imgs/lstm_vs_gru.png)